 For starters, make sure that your HVAC has a HEPA filter, and it is either True HEPA or Absolute HEPA.
 Depending on the setting, the age of your system, and the space's size, you could also consider additional upgrades, such as HVAC induct ActivePure technologies.

 Your HVAC system should also have a MERV 13 filter.
 You can also get MERV 13 filters in portable filtration systems to support an HVAC with HEPA filtration.

 Whether you are implementing air quality controls for a 2,000 or a 50,000 square foot facility Sanalife has the right solution.
-Let our team of experts work with you to determine the optimal combination of portable air purification systems and HVAC Induct solutions.
-Sanalife's air purification solutions combine multiple stages of filtration with active coverage to ensure optimal protection against airborne pathogens and contaminants.
+Let our team of experts work with you to determine the optimal combination of portable air purifier systems and HVAC Induct solutions.
+Sanalife's air purifier solutions combine multiple stages of filtration with active coverage to ensure optimal protection against airborne pathogens and contaminants.
 In addition, the range of models and equipment available ensure there is a system that best meets your specific needs.
 With a wide range of other portable filtration technologies, you have many choices and unlimited possibilities for cleaner air!

 Improving indoor air quality starts with discipline, regular building, and HVAC maintenance.
 Follow these 5 steps, and you'll have a quality indoor environment.

 Learn about the leading public health guidance and tips on improving IAQ in Gyms and Fitness Centers while reducing the spread of airborne pathogens.

 Please fill out the form, and a Sanalife representative will be in touch.